 - Transfer the mixture to the prepared loaf pan and spread it evenly.

-- Bake in the preheated oven for 45 minutes or until the top is golden brown.
+- Bake in the preheated oven for 45 minutes, on the middle rack, until the top is golden brown.